MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-antivirus/detect-block-potentially-unwanted-apps-windows-defender-antivirus.md

 ## URL blocking

-URL blocking is a new feature, exclusive to Chromium-based builds of the Edge web browser.
+URL blocking is a new feature, exclusive to the next major version of Microsoft Edge, which is Chromium-based.
 URL blocking is provided via [Windows Defender SmartScreen](../windows-defender-smartscreen/windows-defender-smartscreen-overview.md).
 You can configure it by [...]

-If you have a Chromium-based version of Edge, you can safely explore the URL-blocking feature of PUA protection by testing it out on one of our Windows Defender SmartScreen demo pages.
+If you are running Microsoft Edge (Chromium-based), you can safely explore the URL-blocking feature of PUA protection by testing it out on one of our Windows Defender SmartScreen demo pages.

 ## Related topics